Temperature evolution of polaron dynamics and Jahn-Teller distortion modes in strongly correlated

 These manganites exhibit various ground states depending on the cation doping.
-Based on magnetization and resistivity, the inferred phase diagram of La$_{1-x}$Ca$_{x}$MnO$_{3}$, feature a number of distinct phases as shown in Fig. 1.\cite{Schiffer,Millisnature} The important electrons are the Mn d electrons, of which there is 4-x in these compounds per formula unit.
+Based on magnetization and resistivity, the inferred phase diagram of La$_{1-x}$Ca$_{x}$MnO$_{3}$, feature a number of distinct phases as shown in Fig.~\ref{phasediagram}.\cite{Schiffer,Millisnature} The important electrons are the Mn d-electrons, of which there is $(4-x)$ in these compounds per formula unit.
 Changing the carrier concentration produces a variety of phases, which may be characterized by their magnetic, transport and charge-ordering properties.